 In Mary-Lou Weisman’s travel memoir, ‘Traveling While Married’ she noted, “I have been in Paris for almost a week and I have not heard anyone say calories, or cholesterol, or even arterial plaque.
 The French do not season their food with regret”.

-When planning a weekend in Paris, most of us dream of the delicious food we’ll eat – after ticking off the obligatory photos of the Eiffel Tower, Arc de Triomphe and lining up to see little Mona Lisa at the Louvre, of course.
+When planning a visit, or maybe a weekend in Paris, most of us dream of the delicious food we’ll eat here – after ticking off the obligatory photos of the Eiffel Tower, Arc de Triomphe and lining up to see little Mona Lisa at the Louvre, of course.
 Actually scratch the latter, she’s underwhelming and if you’ve seen the Mona Lisa once, that’s enough!

 By the way, if you are as interested in the Mona Lisa as I am, who she was and the story behind the remarkable Leonardo da Vinci painting, clever historians and artists at the Louvre have x-rayed and scanned the painting and revealed her mysteries which you can see from the comfort of your own home in Mona Lisa: Behind the Glass.

 And if you’re looking for the best souvenirs in Paris, I discovered them when wandering along the Seine.
 The little green wooden boxes called bouquinistes have been here for hundreds of years selling antique books, paintings and little pieces of curiosity.